programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 df = df[filter]
 ```

-Since the x-axis is again categorical, we'll need to group and aggregate our data.
+Since the x-axis is again categorical, we will need to group and aggregate our data.
 This time, though, we need to exclude any records which do not have a COUNTRY_FLYING_MISSION with a value of GREAT BRITAIN or USA.
 To do that, we filter our dataframe.

 For each row in `df`, the `isin` function checks whether COUNTRY_FLYING_MISSION has a value of USA or GREAT BRITAIN.
-If it does, its corresponding value in the variable `filter` is `True` and if not, it's `False`
+If it does, the corresponding value in the variable `filter` is `True` and if not the value is `False`

 When applied to our dataframe via `df[filter]`, a new dataframe is created in which rows with a `True`  value are kept and rows with a `False` value are discarded.
 After the filter has been applied here, executing `df.shape` shows that 125,526 rows remain of an original 178,281.